 - You must provide proof of your ties to Canada

-What is the processing fee for an application?
+What is the processing fee for a US Visa application?

 - The processing fee for a non-immigrant US Visa appointment and the visa itself is USD$160 (for a regular tourist visa).